LostPy/OsuData/README.md

 * Base Features

 * Stats Graphs
-	- Stats difficulties (HP, OD, CS, HR)
+	- Stats difficulties (HP, OD, CS, AR)
 	- Number of beatmaps in function of time
 	- Stats of an Artist
 	- Stats of a Creator